 Read about the interesting encounters (with pictures), and the adventure back home… which includes a complication, in Part 2.

-Also stay tuned for a complete list of what to pack when traveling with kids.
-See more pictures in our gallery (Pics & Art) tab.
+Here’s a complete list of what to pack when traveling with kids.
+See more pictures and follow us on Instagram!